adarsh-gupta101/Chat--dot/README.md

-# Inquira
+# Chat-dot

-Inquira is an all-in-one AI application that seamlessly integrates multiple AI models into a single, user-friendly platform.
+Chat-dot is an all-in-one AI application that seamlessly integrates multiple AI models into a single, user-friendly platform.
 Whether you're looking to chat with advanced AI, generate dynamic UIs, or create stunning AI-generated images, Inquira has you covered.

 ## Features